threefoldfoundation/info_threefold/src/farming/farming_intro.md

 - Memory Capacity (RAM)
 - Storage Capacity (SSD/HDD)

 The proof-of-capacity is stored on a distributed storage system and hashed (fingerprinted).
 The hashes verify the authenticity of the report and are stored in the minting transactions on the blockchain.
-4 days later, the TFTs are transferred to the farmer.
+4 days after the end of each month, the TFTs are transferred to the farmer.
 The minting consensus needs to be achieved before minting can actually happen.

 ## Why become a farmer?